 Modern cyber defense requires the ability to quickly analyze a high quantity of data.
-And Artificial Intelligence is far superior to Human Intelligence at applying the complex math on large scale data required to detect threats.
+And Artificial Intelligence or AI technology is far superior to Human Intelligence at applying the complex math on large scale data required to detect threats.
 In fact, today a single computer can do more mathematical calculations per second than the entire human population combined together.

 But human intelligence is more than calculations and mathematical operations.
 And cyber security requires more than data analysis.

 What Human Intelligence lacks in calculation, we more than make up for in several other aspects of cognition.